 - 2 cups cooked chopped chicken (from a rotisserie chicken or leftover turkey)

 - Fresh cilantro for garnish

 - Melt the ghee in a large, deep skillet over medium heat.
-Once melted, add the onion and cook until caramelized, about 15 minutes, stirring occasionally.
+Once melted, add the onion and cook until caramelized, about 12 to 15 minutes, stirring occasionally.

 - Stir in the bone broth and tomato paste.
-Bring up to a simmer, and then simmer 2 minutes (uncovered).
-Add the chicken and cook until warm throughout, about 2 minutes.
+Bring up to a simmer, and then simmer 2 minutes (uncovered), stirring frequently.
+Add the chicken and cook until warm throughout, about 1 to 2 minutes.